 His remarks and inventions were recorded in 13,000 pages of notes and drawings, which included designs for the first parachute, helicopter, airplane, tank, repeating rifle, swinging bridge, paddleboat and motorcar.

 Many of his machines have since been built and tested, with some successful and others that weren’t so successful.

 He spent a lot of time studying the flight of birds, showing his ideas in great detail.
 He was very interested in the human body was apparently trying to find where the soul was.

 A famous drawing by da Vinci called The Vitruvian Man describes the relationship between human proportions and geometry.

-People don’t know for sure who she was, but there were lots of ideas, like it was the real-life wife of a merchant, others or even a self-portrait of himself as a woman.
+People don’t know for sure who the Mona Lisa was, but there were lots of ideas.
+Some said it was the real-life wife of a merchant, or even a self-portrait of himself as a woman.